-NO OTHER BMW AIRHEAD, JUST THE /5, had this problem, due to the added transistor circuit in the starter relay).
+NO OTHER BMW AIRHEAD, only the /5, had this problem, due to the added transistor circuit, faultily designed, inside the starter relay.

-Only in the /5 was the 'starter protection feature' incorporated this way, into the starter relay.
+Only in the /5 was the 'starter protection feature' incorporated this way.
 You might see references to this /5 relay being called the "Starter Lockout Relay".
 They are one and the same relay in the /5, no matter the name.
 I consider this special relay as a combined 'Start' & 'Anti-Start' relay, because its additional purpose, besides a normal starting relay, is to prevent you from energizing the starter motor AFTER the engine is running.
 It is too bad that BMW did not fix the relay problem ....or, use the circuit/relay in later models!

 Function #2: The additional function in the /5 (only) starter relay is done by a very simple transistor circuit inside the starter relay metal can.
 If working properly, the circuit prevents you from being able to run the starter motor after the engine is running.
 You really do NOT want to engage the starter motor when the engine is running.
 It is hard on the starter motor and very hard on the 'gears' function of starter motor and flywheel outer ring gear teeth.
 The no-starting after engine running function may not work well at quite low idle rpm ...it is variable, and if alternator output is low enough (too low an RPM will do that), it will not work properly.
 How the designed protection is accomplished will be described later in this article.

-After the /5, a clutch switch and neutral switch are interconnected to perform a purpose that is not up to the same level as the /5 protection level in regards to a running engine, but certainly is usually OK, although someone may occasionally press the start button which can cause the starter motor to operate, under some situations (Neutral or clutch lever pulled-in).
+After the /5, with the 5 speed transmissions, a clutch switch and neutral switch are interconnected to perform a purpose that is not up to the same level as the /5 protection level in regards to a running engine, but usually OK, although someone may occasionally press the start button which can cause the starter motor to operate, under some situations (Neutral or clutch lever pulled-in).

 The /5 had no clutch switch at the handlebars.
 The /5 also did not have a neutral switch with the same functions as on the 5 speed transmission models.
 In the /5 the transmission neutral switch simply operated the Neutral indicator lamp.

-***The /5 can have another problem, a rare problem of 'no start' ...the starter relay does not work at all, ...yet all of the starter circuitry seems to test OK.
+***The /5 can have two problems, one is the chattering noise of the starter relay and often the solenoid relay at the starter motor....all caused by low amplification gain of the starter relay transistor particularly at cold temperatures.
+Another problem, a rare problem of 'no start' ...the starter relay does not work at all, ...yet all of the starter circuitry seems to test OK.
 The problem can be an open alternator voltage regulator, or an open rotor.
-THAT can be confusing to you!
+THAT can be confusing to you.
 It is not being discussed further in this article ...but it's possible you won't get any or proper charging if either of those parts failures happen. ***

-It is best to modify the /5 starter relay unit and thus retain the safety features.
+It is best to modify the /5 starter relay unit so it operates no matter the temperature (or, slightly weak battery).... and thus retain the safety features.
 The modification described in this article will ensure that it operates under cold and/or marginal battery situations.
 You can do this yourself, or print the instructions & take it ...or; the URL address to this page ... to your friendly electronics shop.
 The fix is simple, it works, it fixes potential problems in cold weather and a slightly or more weak battery.